Initial funding provided by

 Establish Rich Skill Descriptors (RSDs) as the standard syntax for structured skills data.

-Release a shared open-source tool to accelerate the adoption of RSDs and skills across the education and labor market.
+Distribute a shared open-source tool to accelerate the adoption of RSDs and skills across the education and labor market.

 Create a national network of open and proprietary skills libraries.